 Kim halted nuclear testing in November 2017 amid a thawing of relations with the United States and South Korea.
-In June 2018, Trump discussed denuclearization with Kim in Singapore, marking the first-ever meeting between sitting U.S. and North Korean leaders.
+In June 2018, President Donald J. Trump discussed denuclearization with Kim in Singapore, marking the first-ever meeting between sitting U.S. and North Korean leaders.
 Trump agreed to provide North Korea security guarantees and cease joint military exercises with South Korea, while Kim pledged to halt missile testing and “work toward” denuclearization.
-Both sides committed to fostering “peace and prosperity” in the Korean Peninsula.
-The ensuing Hanoi summit in February 2019 ended abruptly when Trump and Kim disagreed over sanctions relief and denuclearization.
+But a subsequent summit in Hanoi, Vietnam, in February 2019 ended abruptly when Trump and Kim disagreed over sanctions relief and denuclearization.

 Pyongyang resumed its testing activity in May 2019, firing several new short-range projectiles.
-The two farthest-flying ballistic missiles tested that month reached flight ranges of 270 kilometers (170 miles) and 420 kilometers (260 miles), respectively.
 Observers say the tests were likely meant to convey Kim’s dissatisfaction over the breakdown of negotiations at Hanoi.
 The following month, Trump and Kim vowed to restart talks during a brief meeting at the demilitarized zone separating North and South Korea.
 But Pyongyang picked testing back up in July, including the underwater launch of a ballistic missile in October—its first such test in three years—as U.S. talks remained stalled.

 There remain significant unknowns surrounding the accuracy of North Korea’s ballistic missiles.
 Expert observers have said that these missiles are usually inaccurate because of their reliance on early guidance systems acquired from the Soviet Union.
 However, some defectors and experts say North Korea has begun using GPS guidance, similar to that of China’s navigation system, raising questions about the provenance of the system and whether North Korea’s arsenal of missiles is more accurate and reliable than previously believed.